 There are several possible explanations.
 Often mentioned is Japan's world leading role in robotization not only at the factory level.
 Outsourcing of menial tasks to other Asian countries.
 'Brain gain' by improving human capital**).
 Longer working years, later retirement age.
 Clever use of investments financed by the public sovereign debt which is at the world's highest level.

 Nothing miraculous, however.
 Nothing which demographically shrinking European countries could not emulate, if they wished.
-In fact, an increasing number of countries have opted for no or only limited immigration: Denmark and Hungary, Slovakia, Poland and the Czech Republic, as well as Spain, Portugal and France.
+In fact, an increasing number of countries have opted for no or only limited immigration: Denmark and Hungary, Slovakia, Poland and the Czech Republic, as well as Italy, Spain, Portugal and France.

 There is no economic reason***) to criticize them for this policy.
 At the human level, that is of course a different story.